Early settlers (New Zealand)

 Te Ara also has information about the daily life of early settlers in New Zealand.

-Go to the section Settled Landscape.
+Go to the Sitemap.

-Have a look at Country Life for information about living in the country in colonial New Zealand eg Rural language, Rural clothing and Farm families.
+Or find the section Settled Landscape and look at Country Life for information about living in the country in colonial New Zealand eg Rural language, Rural clothing and Farm families.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!